 Despite being one of the costliest wood in India, Sissoo wood is widely used because of its termite-resistant qualities, durability, and adaptability.

-Sissoo wood is derived from the Dalbergia Sissoo tree, often known as the Penny leaf tree.
+Sissoo is derived from the Dalbergia Sissoo tree, often known as the Penny leaf tree.
 It is categorized as hardwood and is extremely sturdy and long-lasting.

 It is compatible with all types of finishing, glues, and machines.
-Sissoo wood is used to construct top-quality beds since it is a highly stable wood.
+Sissoo is used to construct top-quality beds since it is a highly stable wood.

-Benefits of Sissoo Wood
+Advantages of Sissoo Lumber

 • Perfect for Premium Beds: Sissoo has emerged as a model that is associated with sumptuous, high-end furniture.
 It has a vibrant reddish tone and a unique texture that gives a new depth to any room.